Resident (unless exempt):

 Exemptions from Regulations

 Nothing in this regulation prevents the killing of furbearers actually found destroying livestock or poultry.
 In addition, nothing in this regulation prevents the running or chasing of coyote, bobcat, fox or raccoon with dogs for sport only, except on those public lands where such activity is prohibited.
-Animals taken with this exemption cannot be removed from the property.
+Bobcats and foxes taken with this exemption cannot be removed from the property.
+Only furbearers taken within season and with a fur license may be sold or removed from property.